elykittytee/poketypebattletool/README.md

 # Poke-Type Battle Tool

 ## Overview
-The purpose of this tool is to provide a web-based visual to assist players in pokemon battles with information about type effectiveness.
+The purpose of this tool is to provide a web-based quick reference visual to assist players in pokemon battles with information about type effectiveness.

-My memory sucks, so I made this to help me.
+**tl;dr** My memory sucks, so I made this to help me.

 ## Disclaimer
 I am not affiliated with *Game Freak* or *TPCI*.